top of page

 The noun 'caucus' has its etymological origins in Algonquian, an indigenous language of North America.
 It was adopted into English in the 18th century, particularly in the United States.
 The term originally referred to a gathering of tribal leaders or community members to discuss matters of importance and make decisions collectively.
 Over time, it evolved to describe political meetings within a political party or organization, typically held before an election.
 In these caucuses, members come together to select candidates, plan strategy, or make decisions that can influence the party's direction.
 The etymology of 'caucus' reflects its historical connection to the practice of group decision-making, whether in indigenous communities or political organizations, emphasizing the collaborative and deliberative nature of these gatherings.

-Quiz: Find the meaning of caucus
+Quiz: Find the meaning of the noun caucus:

 Try Again!